mnlipp/VM-Operator/runner.md

 drive is locked, i.e. if it doesn't respond to the "open tray" command the change will be suspended until the VM opens the tray.

+Finally, `powerdownTimeout` can be changed while the qemu process runs.

 [^simplest]: The simplest form of the rule is probably:
     ```
     ACTION=="add", SUBSYSTEM=="cpu", ATTR{online}="1"